chavalk/css-bootstrap/README.md

 ## What the project does

-The projects allows me to showcase all my developer projects, information about me, and a contact section.
+The project allows me to showcase all my developer projects, information about me, and a contact section.
 Below is a GIF showing the application in action.

 ![css-bootstrap-portfolio](./assets/images/css-bootstrap-portfolio.gif)